 The red Hagstrom II had a short run with Nirvana, it was used and acquired in November during the final stages of the European tour, and it would often back Kurt’s white Univox Hi-Flier until it met its end.
 This German red finished guitar featured two single coil pickups, and a stop tailpiece, what made this guitar a rare version of the model, was the fact that it had a pickup switch rather than dials, which leads to the presumable fact that this model is probably from the sixties.

-Kurt’s Hagstrom stretched its days until the band moved to Italy for their final show, where this six string would be immortalized by a picture used for an unofficial album titled “ Nirvana, It’s All Going Wrong” in Mezzago, Italy.
-Needless to say, this six string would be smashed during the final tour dates, specifically on November 27th, at the Piper Club in Rome, Italy.
+Kurt’s Hagstrom stretched its days until the band moved to Italy for their final show, where this guitar would be immortalized by a picture used for an unofficial album titled “ Nirvana, It’s All Going Wrong” in Mezzago, Italy.
+Needless to say, this guitar would be smashed during the final tour dates, specifically on November 27th, at the Piper Club in Rome, Italy.

 1980s Washburn Force 31

 |Finish||Black/ White Pickguard|

 Kurt’s 1980 Washburn was used for five shows only, and it was purchased to immediately replace his Hagstrom, which he destroyed on their last Italian gig in Rome, so this brief six string replaced it for their final stretch on Europe.
 This Washburn Force mode is one of the handful remains that have been collected and auctioned as historical pieces, the last time anyone knew about it was back in 2003 when it was sold for $1.975 through Christie’s.